luka-bacic/wordpress-workflow/README.md

 2. `_css/` - This folder should contain all CSS files.
 Your SCSS code will compile to this folder!
 That's why there is a file called `theme-style.css`.
 If your are using any CSS library, make sure to copy the library's CSS into this folder (like Bootstrap, Tailwind CSS, etc.).
 When you run the command `gulp`, gulp will combine all of the CSS files located in this directory into one big minified CSS file.
 This is done so fewer HTTP requests are called when a website is loading, which increases its loading speed.

 3. `_js/` - This folder contains all of the JavaScript your site needs.
 Whether its a library like jQuery or just some custom JS you wrote, you place it here.
-However, there is a structure inside of it:
+However, there is a structure to be followed:
-    - `libraries` - Here you copy libraries you want to use, like jQuery, bootstrap, and other libraries
+    - `libraries/` - Here you copy libraries you want to use, like jQuery, bootstrap, and other libraries
-    - `modules` - Here is the custom JS you write, but split into modules to increase modularity and readability.
-For example: you want to create a module to switch
+    - `modules/` - Here is the custom JS you write, but split into modules to increase modularity and readability.
+For example: you want to create a module to alert something to the user.
+You would create a new file `alert.js`, create a new class, export it as default, and add a constructor which contains your code:

+    ```
+    "use strict";

+    export default class Alert {
+        constructor() {
+            alert("Hello world!");
+        }
+    }
+    ```
+    - `main.js` - The main JS file which should power your application.
+This file should include all of your modules.
+To insert our `alert.js` module from the previous example, we can do something like this. (this example assumes you are using jQuery)

+    ```
+    "use strict";

+    import Alert from './modules/alert.js';

+    $(document).ready(function() {
+        new Alert();
+    });
+    ```

+4. `_img/` - This folder should contain all of your images - JPG, PNG, GIF and SVG.
+You can further organize the images in subfolders, the folder structure will be copied in the production folder when you run `gulp`

+####Production files
+`dist` is the folder where production ready files are stored.
+If you are going to display an image in one of your WordPress template files, include a stylesheet or include JavaScript - you should reference them for here.

+The reason for this is:
+ - the images are compressed and optimized for web usage
+ - the stylesheets are minified, vendor prefixed for cross browser compability, and combined into 1 file for faster loading
+ - the JavaScript is compiled so olderbrowsers can understand it, and combined into 1 file for faster loading.
+It is also "browserified" so all of the JS is in the browser